cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### delegations-to

-The `delegations-to` command allow user to query delegations on an individual validator.
+The `delegations-to` command allows users to query delegations on an individual validator.

 Usage: